ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-provided-simple/index.md

     operator: JoinOperator;

-    // two instances of the filter model
+    // multiple instances of the filter model
-    condition1: M;
-    condition2: M;
+    conditions: M[];
 }

 type JoinOperator = 'AND' | 'OR';
 ```

+Note that in AG Grid versions prior to 29.2, only two Filter Conditions were supported.
+These appeared in the Combined Model as properties `condition1` and `condition2`.
+The grid will still accept and supply models using these properties, but this behaviour is deprecated.
+The `conditions` property should be used instead.

 An example of a filter model with two conditions is as follows: